Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 ### 3. Run the ping client and check the Solana explorer

-Now run the code again.
+Now run the code with the following command:

 ```
 npx esrun send-ping-transaction.ts
 ```

-It may take a moment or two, but now the code should work and you should see a long string printed to the console, like the following:
+It may take a moment or two but you should see a long string printed to the console, like the following:

 ```
 ✅ Transaction completed!
 Signature is 55S47uwMJprFMLhRSewkoUuzUs5V6BpNfRx21MpngRUQG3AswCzCSxvQmS3WEPWDJM7bhHm3bYBrqRshj672cUSG